 How much data do I use in a week in Bangladesh?

-For a week of tourism with maps, translator, messaging, and some social media, about 5 GB is usually sufficient.
+For a week of tourism with maps, a translator, messaging, and some social media, about 5 GB is usually enough.
 If you share your connection or watch a lot of video, increase the amount or choose a rechargeable plan.
-In this destination, you'll use the translator a lot due to the language, so don't cut it too close.
+In this destination, you'll rely heavily on a translator due to the language, so don't cut it too close.

 Do I keep my number and WhatsApp with the eSIM?

 Yes.
-The eSIM functions as a separate data line, so your Spanish number remains active on your primary SIM for calls and SMS.
-WhatsApp is associated with your usual number, so you continue to receive messages and calls with it while browsing with the Bangladesh eSIM.
+The eSIM works as a separate data line, so your Spanish number remains active on your main SIM for calls and SMS.
+WhatsApp is linked to your usual number, so you continue to receive messages and calls with it while browsing with the Bangladesh eSIM.

 Conclusion

-Bangladesh is a destination that demands connectivity from the very first minute: to navigate the chaos of Dhaka, translate on the fly, and find your way among deltas and tea plantations.
-The eSIM saves you the hassle of local SIM registration and gives you data as soon as you land, with good urban coverage and plans tailored to the number of days you'll spend.
+Bangladesh is a destination that demands connectivity from the very first minute: to navigate the chaos of Dhaka, translate on the fly, and find your way among deltas and tea fields.
+The eSIM saves you the hassle of local SIM registration and provides data as soon as you land, with good urban coverage and plans tailored to the number of days you'll be there.

 For your trip to Bangladesh, arrive in Dhaka already connected and without formalities with the country's eSIM, and dedicate your energy to discovering one of Asia's most authentic destinations.